screenshothis/screenshothis/README.md

 This project uses [Biome](https://biomejs.dev/) for linting and formatting.

--   To check for issues: `bun check`
+-   To check for issues: `pnpm run check`
--   To format code: `bun format`
+-   To format code: `pnpm run format`
--   To lint code: `bun lint`
+-   To lint code: `pnpm run lint`
--   To lint and attempt to fix issues: `bun lint:fix`
+-   To lint and attempt to fix issues: `pnpm run lint:fix`

 Husky is configured to run checks before commits.